Sequoyah

-Sequoyah (/səˈkwɔɪə/ sə-QUOY-yə; ᏍᏏᏉᏯ, Ssiquoya, (Note: As he himself signed his name.) or ᏎᏉᏯ, Sequoya, (Note: As it is often spelled in Cherokee.) /chr/; c.
+Sequoyah (/səˈkwɔɪə/ sə-QUOY-yə; ᏍᏏᏉᏯ, Ssiquoya, (Note: As he himself signed his name.) or ᏏᏉᏯ, Sequoya, (Note: As it is spelled in modern Cherokee.) /chr/; c.
 1770 – August 1843), also known as George Gist or George Guess, was a Native American polymath and neographer of the Cherokee Nation.

 In 1821, Sequoyah completed his Cherokee syllabary, enabling reading and writing in the Cherokee language.
 One of the first North American Indigenous groups to gain a written language, the Cherokee Nation officially adopted the syllabary in 1825, helping to unify a forcibly divided nation with new ways of communication and a sense of independence.
 Within a quarter-century, the Cherokee Nation had reached a literacy rate of almost 100%, surpassing that of surrounding European-American settlers.

 Sequoyah's creation of the Cherokee syllabary is among the few times in recorded history that an individual member of a pre-literate group created an original, effective writing system.
 It is believed to have inspired the development of 21 scripts or writing systems used in 65 languages in North America, Africa, and Asia.

 Sequoyah was also an important representative for the Cherokee nation; he went to Washington, D.C., to sign two relocation-and-land-trading treaties.